So you’ve decided it’s time to learn about the Carnivore Diet?

 The Inuit are an indigenous tribe inhabiting the Arctic.
-What’s important about the Inuit, for this article, is they have traditionally eaten a diet high in meat.
+What’s important about the Inuit, for this article, is that they have traditionally eaten a diet high in meat.

 There just wasn’t much to eat outside of what you could hunt.

 The interesting thing: the Inuit have traditionally held low rates of heart disease coupled with no nutritional deficiencies.
 That is until, sadly, they were introduced to a more Western diet: including pizza, chips, and soda.
-Then as you would predict, diabetes and obesity rates rise.
+Then as you would predict, diabetes and obesity rates rose.

-The health of the Inuit, despite their restricted nutritional choices, is often referred to as the “Inuit Paradox” of a high meat, high fat diet.
+The health of the Inuit, despite their restricted nutritional choices, is often referred to as the “Inuit Paradox” of a high-meat, high-fat diet.

 So let’s bring things into a more modern era and chat about Vilhjalmur Stefansson.